Camden County Police Department: Establishment of county department

 In 2012, the entire city police department was laid off and required to apply for a position with the new county police department.
 The application process included a 50-page form, psychological testing, and an interview process.
 Many employees were angry.
 Then-chief Scott Thomson saw it as a way to "hit the reset button" and completely change how policing worked in Camden; he characterized the city force at the time as "apathetic, lethargic and corrupt".
 He envisioned transforming how Camden officers saw themselves from "Warrior" to "Guardian."

 The new department took over primary responsibility for policing the City of Camden on May 1, 2013.
 155 officers reapplied and were hired for the new department, while 65 officers refused to reapply.
+The members of the new "county" police force had lower salaries, along with fewer benefits, than they had received from the city.
 The new department reached its full complement of 401 sworn officers on June 7, 2013, when 92 recruits were commissioned.
 The new force doubled the size of the previous city force.

 Thomson announced that officers would no longer be judged on how many tickets they wrote or arrests they made but on relationships they developed in the community and whether citizens felt safe enough to sit on their front steps or allow their children to ride their bikes in the street.
 Thomson told the New York Times in 2017 that "aggressive ticket writing" was a sign that officers weren't understanding the new department, saying "handing a $250 ticket to someone who is making $13,000 a year can be life altering."
 On new recruits' first day, they knock on doors in the neighborhood they're assigned to and introduce themselves.